Founder's HighLights

-Our Founder, Waleisah Wilson - Menefee, was featured in ATL Voyager as one of ATL’s most inspiring stories.
-Click here to check our her story!
+Congrats to our Founder, Waleisah Wilson - Menefee, who was was featured in Voyage ATL after being nominated by several people top be featured by the magazine as one of ATL’s most inspiring stories.

 ANNOUNCEMENTS